henryZe/toynix/readme/framework.md

 > Initialize all of the Env structures in the envs array and add them to the env_free_list

 function: env_init_percpu
-> Configure the segmentation hardware with separate segments for privilege level 0 (kernel) and privilege level 3 (user)
+> Configure the global segmentation hardware with separate segments for privilege level 0 (kernel) and privilege level 3 (user).
+> Clear the local segmentation hardware.

 ### 4.2 Create New Environment